 The Company's capital is comprised of equity and securitization debt.
 The Company's objectives when managing capital are to safeguard the Company's ability to continue and maintain a flexible capital structure which optimizes the costs of capital at an acceptable risk.
-The funding facilities entered into by the Partnerships renew annually and provide access to \$100 million of securitization funding under the current renewal year.
-Of the current renewal year, \$26 million was used and \$74 million remains available as at December 31, 2019.
+The funding facilities entered into by the Partnerships renew annually and, for the current year, provide access to \$100.0 million of securitization funding.
+As at March 31, 2020, \$46.9 million has been used and \$53.1 million remains available for utilization until the next renewals in the second half of the year.